 Upali’s experience is becoming quite common at Sitaram Bhartia; 2 out 3 women attempting a trial of labour after a caesarean have a vaginal delivery with us.
 “Most women are candidates for a trial of labour after a Caesarean” Dr. Anita Sabherwal tells us.

 Learn more about VBAC, consult a gynecologist about it.
-Fill the form below to schedule a free consultation with a senior gynecologist at our hospital in South Delhi.
-We will call you to schedule the appointment.
+Please call on +91 9871001458 to schedule a free consultation with a senior gynecologist at our hospital in South Delhi.

 VBAC and Trial of Labour

 The American Congress of Obstetricians and Gynaecologists defines a Trial of Labour after Caesarean (TOLAC) as “the attempt to have a vaginal birth after (a) caesarean delivery.”
 3 out of 4 women who have had a caesarean can be offered a Trial of Labour.